vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 To keep a clean desk, I was looking for:
 * A monitor arm that holds the screen **stable**, and is attached to the desk.
-* I prefer not to have a monitor arm in the middle of the desk for the **floating** monitor effect.
+* I prefer not to have a monitor arm in the middle of the desk, so the monitor has a **floating** effect.
 * It should also easily hold the **weight** of the 12 kg 49" screen.
-* It hides the **wires** and doesn't stick out on the back, otherwise I would have to move the desk away from the wall and lose space.
+* It hides the **wires** and doesn't stick out at the back.
+Otherwise, I would have to move the desk away from the wall and lose space.
 * I can easily **pull and push** the screen back and forth without unscrewing bolts.

 <br>